 Work with Unity Catalog and the legacy Hive metastore

-This article explains how to use the per-workspace Hive metastore when your Databricks workspace is enabled for Unity Catalog.
+This article explains one approach to continuing to use the per-workspace Hive metastore when your Databricks workspace is enabled for Unity Catalog.

-If your workspace was in service before it was enabled for Unity Catalog, it likely has a Hive metastore that contains data that you want to continue to use.
-Databricks recommends that you migrate the tables managed by the Hive metastore to the Unity Catalog metastore, but if you choose not to, this article explains how to work with data managed by both metastores.
+If your workspace was in service before it was enabled for Unity Catalog, it likely has a built-in Hive metastore that contains data that you want to continue to use.
+Databricks recommends that you use Hive Metastore federation to create a federated catalog in Unity Catalog that mirrors the Hive metastore and eventually migrate all of your legacy workloads to use that federated catalog.
+However, if you have not yet started the Hive metastore federation process, you can use this article to learn how to work with data registered in your legacy Hive metastore alongside your data registered in Unity Catalog.

 Query the Hive metastore in Unity Catalog